-On the first weekend of september 2013, I decided to do what I had been planning for a few months.
-Most of the people that heard me talking about that considered this idea to be really foolish but I had to try it.
-And that weekend will be always on my mind as the weekend I walked from Berlin to Poland.
+On the first weekend of September 2013, I decided to do what I had been planning for a few months.
+Most people who heard me talking about it considered this idea foolish, but I had to try it.
+And that weekend will always be on my mind as the weekend I walked from Berlin to Poland.

-Even though I had planned this short and weird trip, most of the things you are going to read here are proof of my naiveté and the fact that I never traveled by foot before.
-So, I may sound stupid and I may say that everybody that plans to spend a weekend doing this is a little stupid.
-But, let me start with my story.
+Even though I had planned this short and weird trip, most of the things you will read here are proof of my naiveté and the fact that I never traveled by foot before.
+So, I may sound stupid, and I may say that everybody that plans to spend a weekend doing this is a little ridiculous.
+But let me start with my story.

 The First Day Walking to Poland

-When I was training to do this walk, I was walking on city roads.
-This time I was walking in the middle of a forest, on a sandy track covered with plants.
-For a while, I thought it would be a great idea to walk inside the forest.
-At least I could avoid the sun and walk on the shade, I thought.
+I was walking on city roads when I was training to do this walk.
+I was walking in the middle of a forest on a sandy track covered with plants this time.
+For a while, I thought walking inside the woods would be a great idea.
+At least I could avoid the sun and walk in the shade.
 But, the forest at Braunsdorf changed my mind since the pathway there was covered in spider webs and small insects.
-It was annoying but it wasn’t a big problem.
+It was annoying, but it wasn’t a big problem.

-The big problem appeared when I left the forest and started looking for a bridge that google maps told it was supposed to be somewhere it wasn’t.
-Ah, I did this trip with my cell phone as my only source of direction, smart right?
+The big problem appeared when I left the forest and started looking for a bridge that google maps told me was supposed to be somewhere it wasn’t.
+Ah, I made this trip with my cell phone as my only source of direction, smart, right?

-So, this bridge wasn’t there and this is not something you want to face when you are tired and wondering why are you walking to Poland.
-I needed to think and I needed to think fast.
-My 3G connection wasn’t working well and I was tired.
-After walking around for a few minutes, I sat down on the grass, had a sip of water and started thinking about what could I do now.
+So, this bridge wasn’t there, which you don’t want to face when you are tired and wondering why you are walking to Poland.
+I needed to think, and I needed to think fast.
+My 3G connection wasn’t working well, and I was tired.
+After walking around for a few minutes, I sat on the grass, sipped water, and started thinking about what I could do now.

-I just finished walking more than an hour without seeing anyone.
+I just finished walking for more than an hour without seeing anyone.
 I could walk west and try to find a road and cross the river.
-It would be a long walk and it would make my way to Berkebrück almost impossible.
+It would be a long walk, making my way to Berkebrück almost impossible.
 But it could be done.
 I could walk east and try to find some bridge crossing the Spree next to Fürstenwalde.
-Or I could just try to call a taxi and go home.
-I ended up deciding to go back some kilometers and see if I did something wrong.
+Or I could try to call a taxi and go home.

-I arrived at Fürstenwalde feeling like the greatest man ever to walk among mankind.
-I was on my way to Poland and I was right on time.
-I even saw a group of old people cycling around the track I was in and it made me even more excited to be there.
-I had walked a little over 25 kilometers and there was another 7 km in front of me until I could rest my feet and sleep.
+I arrived at Fürstenwalde feeling like the greatest man ever to walk among humankind.
+I was on my way to Poland, and I was right on time.
+I even saw a group of older people cycling around the track I was in, which made me even more excited to be there.
+I had walked a little over 25 kilometers, and there was another 7 km in front of me until I could rest my feet and sleep.

-But these last 7 kilometers proved to be the worst part of the day.
-I wasn’t in the forest anymore and the sun was on top of my head, burning my brains.
-There I was walking among Fürstenwalde and all the people on cars looked at me with weird faces.
-After a while, it started to piss me off and I was getting more and more annoyed and it lasted until I saw the sign with Berkenbrück written all over it.
+But these last 7 kilometers proved the worst part of the day.
+I wasn’t in the forest anymore; the sun was on my head, burning my brain.
+I was walking among Fürstenwalde, and everyone in the car looked at me with weird faces.
+After a while, it started to piss me off, and I was getting increasingly annoyed; it lasted until I saw the sign with Berkenbrück written all over it.

 The Second Day Walking to Poland